apache/beam/sdks/python/apache_beam/examples/inference/README.md

 Note: This example uses more than one model.
 Since not all features in an example are populated, a different model will be chosen based on available data.

-For example an example without distance to the nearest station will use a model that doesn't rely on that data.
+For example, an example without distance to the nearest station will use a model that doesn't rely on that data.

 #### Running the Pipeline
 To run locally, use the following command: